 It also means that if your product is in scope and you place a CE marking on it you are claiming compliance to the RoHS Directive 2011/65/EU.
 Intended or not.

-F2 Labs performs RoHS assessments for customers and we complete the evaluation to EN 50581:2012, terminating with a report that can be delivered to an EU customs official, should your product be stopped.
+F2 Labs performs RoHS Directive testing, as well as assessments for customers and we complete the evaluation to EN 50581:2012, terminating with a report that can be delivered to an EU customs official, should your product be stopped.
 In almost all cases this does not involve testing.